Learn why GetApp is free

 Web conferencing: Facilitates webinars, calls, meetings, and online events via the internet.

-Collaboration: Allows users to communicate with team members via emails, messages, and calls thus facilitating ideation, sharing, and editing of documents, and virtual chats thereby improving employee productivity.
+Collaboration: Allows users to communicate with team members via emails, messages, and calls.
+This facilitates ideation, sharing, and editing of documents, and improves employee productivity.

-Task management: Automate processes involved in creating, assigning, prioritizing, and tracking the tasks of different projects.
+Task management: Automates processes involved in creating, assigning, prioritizing, and tracking the tasks of different projects.

-Remote support: Allow IT professionals and administrators to access employees’ end devices such as laptops and desktops remotely to resolve technical issues and provide maintenance support.
+Remote support: Allows IT professionals and administrators to remotely access employees’ end devices, such as laptops and desktops, to resolve technical issues and provide maintenance support.

-File sharing: Allow users to store and access files over an organization's network or the internet.
+File sharing: Allows users to store and access files over an organization's network or the internet.

 Time tracking: Tracks and records the time spent by employees on assigned tasks.
 This specifically helps businesses that pay employees or bill clients by the hour.